chromium/chromium/weblayer/public/README.md

-# WebLayer public API
+# WebEngine public API

-This directory contains the public API for WebLayer.
-WebLayer provides both a C++ and Java API.
-Note that while WebLayer's implementation builds on top of
+This directory contains the public API for WebEngine.
+WebEngine provides both a C++ and Java API.
+Note that while WebEngine's implementation builds on top of
 //content, its public API does *not* expose the Content API.

+Note: The WebEngine API is still under development and should not be depended upon directly.
+It will become available through an Android Jetpack Library.

 ## Java API